 exit

-Disk errors can also result in the issue "Unable to Reset PC.
-A required drive partition is missing."
-Fortunately, CHKDSK can be used to check and repair your disk errors like file system errors or bad sectors.
+Disk errors can cause issues like "Unable to Reset PC.
+A required drive partition is missing," but running CHKDSK can help check and repair disk errors, such as file system errors or bad sectors.

 Here are the steps: